 Because I also started to write texts that were not strictly biographical and this became too much to weave through the rest of the website, I decided to make a separate Farwerck website in the summer of 2019.
 This way it became easier to present the information.

 To write this website I try to read as much of the man as possible.
 Much of what he wrote is hard to find and I keeping finding new places where he published.
+(I asume I’ll have found most of it by now.)
 This made a list with publications which was getting much bigger than any bibliography of Farwerck that I know, so there is also a bibliography here.
 Also I have been combing through newspaper archives, the world wide web and other sources of information.
 The result is the most extensive biography available so far (as far as I know), but still very limited.
 There just is not a whole lot of information of the man and I have not tried to use ‘official’ sources such as family.

-This website may be fairly static, but since I am always on the hunt for new information, things will the edited and added as we go along.
+This website may be somewhat static, but since I am always on the hunt for new information, things will the edited and added as we go along.
+At the bottom of the page, there is a link to the ‘dynamic’ part of the website, which includes website announcements and articles.

-You often see the name spelled Frans Farwerck, but Franz is the correct spelling.
+You often see the surname spelled Frans, but Franz is correct.
+During the war the spelling Fahrwerck is sometimes used.